 Every year we present the Mercers Cup at the Henley Show, of which we are sponsors.

-The firm supports a different charity quarterly and over the last year, we have raised money by holding Book and Bake sales and raffles for charities such as; Guide Dogs For The Blind, Cancer Research, Hearing Dogs For The Deaf and the British Heart Foundation.
+In the past the firm has supported a different charity quarterly and over 2019, we raised money by holding Book and Bake sales and raffles for charities such as; Guide Dogs For The Blind, Cancer Research, Hearing Dogs For The Deaf and the British Heart Foundation.

 One of our partners, Peter Hopkins completed the London Marathon in 2018, raising over £3,000 for the local Sue Ryder hospice and the partnership at Mercers were proud to be his main sponsors.

 The firm is always looking for ways to reduce its carbon footprint and to reduce waste, recycling where possible.